ibm-datapower/datapower-tutorials/datapower-docker-compose-hello-world/datapower-docker-compose-hello-world.md

 Notice the url?
 All it does is poke at `https://datapower/`, and `datapower` is the DNS name of the DataPower container in the network in which both `curldriver` and `datapower` are running.
 The image has the hostname `datapower` burned-in, and `docker-compose` guarantees that the DNS name `datapower` refers to the correct address at run time.

-Things are a little bit more complicated for the `datapower` image because it does not know how many `backend` images there will be.
+Things are a little bit more complicated for the `datapower` image because it does not know how many `backend` hosts there will be.
 So instead of being truly hardcoded the way `curldriver` referred to `datapower`, `datapower` has to figure where the one or more `backend` hosts are.

 Let's take a look at how this admittedly extremely simplistic way of discovering services works.
 Consider this snippet from `src/datapower/src/start/loadbalancer-group.sh`, which is run before DataPower itself starts and generates a config file for the DataPower `loadbalancer-group`: